-- Prohibit the use of predictive, profiling and risk assessment AI and ADM systems in law enforcement and criminal justice.
+Profiling: Prohibit the use of predictive, profiling and risk assessment AI and ADM systems in law enforcement and criminal justice.
 Only an outright ban can protect people from the fundamental harms they cause.
 For other uses of AI and ADM in criminal justice, we want States to implement a set of strict legal safeguards:

 Transparency: It must be made clear how a system works, how it is operated, and how it has arrived at a decision.
 Everyone affected by these systems and their outputs, such as suspects and defendants, must be able to understand how they work, as well as the general public.